 To send sequences effectively, you need a tool that adds this power directly to your inbox.
 These platforms handle the complex parts of sequencing, like timing, personalization at scale, and CRM syncing.
 They provide the AI-powered workflows needed to manage outreach without creating more administrative work.
 This is the key difference between simply sending emails and executing a real sales strategy.

-The Best Email Sequence Tools for Gmail
+The Top Tools for Running Email Sequences from Gmail

 A standard Gmail account can’t send automated follow-ups on its own.
 To do that, you need a tool that plugs into your inbox and adds sequencing capabilities.
 These platforms handle the repetitive work of following up, so you can focus on the replies.
 They range from simple follow-up tools to full sales execution platforms.
 The right one for you depends on how many emails you send and how much control you need over your outreach.
 Here are a few of the best options that work directly with Gmail.

-Mixmax: AI-Powered Sequences Inside Gmail
+Mixmax: Run Smart Sequences Without Leaving Gmail

 Mixmax is a sales execution platform built to work directly inside your Gmail inbox.
 You don't have to switch tabs or learn a new interface to run your outreach.
 You can add a contact to a multi-step sequence right from the compose window, combining emails, phone calls, and LinkedIn tasks.
 Mixmax uses AI-powered workflows to help you know which prospects are engaged, so you follow up at the right moment.
 This is how teams see reply rates of 52% versus the 2-3% industry average.
 It’s built for sales teams who need to turn conversations into closed deals, not just send emails.